stillingdesign/mikestilling.com/src/blog/nostalgic-wisconsin.md

     </figcaption>
 </figure>

 Following my father’s untimely passing, a deep bond formed between my grandfather and me.
 By now, I’ve sat through most of his tales at least 20 times.
-A personal favority is a vivid memory of him, despite nursing a broken leg, valiantly chasing down wayward cows that had slipped past their fence.
+A personal favorite is a vivid memory of him, despite nursing a broken leg, valiantly chasing down wayward cows that had slipped past their fence.
 Each retelling of this episode paints a picture of his determination and the unrelenting demands of farm life.

 <figure class="w:100p flex flex:col align-items:center text:center mt:36 mb:18 sm:mb:64">
     <img